 As you explore historic Palo Alto, one of the imposing residences to acquaint yourself with is the house built by John Adams Squire at 900 University Avenue.
 This Georgian Classical Revival structure, with its Greek columns, reflected Squire’s Boston upbringing more than the rustic, Spanish world of California.
 Son of a wealthy meatpacker, Squire came west with his wife Georgiana in 1888.
 She taught Latin and Greek at what was then the State Normal School in San Jose, now San Jose State University.
 Squire himself pursued the study of classics at Stanford and indulged his interest in meteorology.

-Within downtown Palo Alto, stroll the handsome brick-lined sidewalks of University Avenue and parallel Hamilton Avenue.
-Take time to explore in all the side streets between Alma and Waverley streets.
+Within downtown Palo Alto, stroll University Avenue and parallel Hamilton Avenue.
+Take time to explore the side streets between Alma and Waverley streets.
 Allow an unstructured afternoon for rambling here because the area offers much to see.
 Some of the main attractions are bookstores, art galleries, and eateries.

 Palo Alto: The Baylands